ansh0014/nodey/README.md

 ### 2. Load Balancer
 - Reads `routes.json` at startup to determine where to send incoming requests (e.g., `/node` → Node backend).
-- It doesn’t expose any port until all required services are up.
+- It doesn't expose any port until all required services are
 - Automatically retries requests if a service is temporarily unreachable (e.g., network hiccups, slow boot).

 ### 3. Client Request Routing